Erotic Nights of the Living Dead

-Erotic Nights of the Living Dead (Le notti erotiche dei morti viventi) is a 1980 Italian erotic horror film written and directed by Joe D'Amato; with his tongue firmly in cheek, as was the case often during his lengthy film making career, Unfortunately it had received mixed to negative reviews upon release but it received an upscaled & updated new 1080p transfer in the DVD/BD heydays of the late 90's and early 00's using new negatives.
+Erotic Nights of the Living Dead (Le notti erotiche dei morti viventi) is a 1980 Italian erotic horror film written and directed by Joe D'Amato.
 It was filmed in and around Santo Domingo.
+Like many films by D'Amato; the title was written as a tongue in cheek play on another film, with this one referencing the Night of the Living Dead series of films.
+The movie received mixed to negative reviews upon release, but an upscaled & updated new release of the film was released on DVD decades later.

 Plot

 On his second visit to the Dominican Republic, John Wilson, a land developer for a foreign company planning to build a hotel, leases a tropical island from the government, which - unbeknownst to him - carries a voodoo curse.
 He plans to go there to survey the land.
 At night, he has sex in his hotel room with two prostitutes, whom he scares away by mentioning the name Cat Island.
 In the hall, he meets Fiona, a socialite who - as she tells him - has just left her elderly lover and his yacht.
 He performs cunnilingus on her.

 Sea captain Larry O'Hara spends the same night on his skipper, having sex with Liz, the local nightclub owner.
 Just as they are about to leave, Liz spots a zombie walking in the shallow water of the port, his hand outstretched towards them.
 O’Hara kills him with a grappling iron.
 Later in the morgue, the doctor examines the maggot-ridden corpse, which suddenly grabs him, kills him with a gory bite in the neck, and walks away.

 The next day, Wilson hires O’Hara to take him and Fiona for the trip to the island.
 O’Hara tells him about the legend surrounding the island, about zombies led by a cat.
 At night, in Liz's empty nightclub, Liz gets on stage and dances for O’Hara, uncorking a bottle of champagne with her vagina.
 In his room with Fiona, Wilson suddenly feels someone's unseen presence.
 It is Luna's, who sits on the island graveyard and establishes contact with him, scratching her hand until her green blood shows.
 O'Hara spots a black cat at the nightclub, which hisses and leaves.

 The group sails to the island the next day, where they are greeted by Luna and a shaman.
 They are warned to leave as the island is the reported home to zombies of dead natives.
 But Luna, who might be a ghost, takes a liking to Larry.